Orange-footed sea cucumber

-The orange-footed sea cucumber (Cucumaria frondosa) is the largest sea cucumber in New England, United States.
+The orange-footed sea cucumber (Cucumaria frondosa) is a species of sea cucumber.
 It is one of the most abundant and widespread species of holothurians within the North Atlantic Ocean and the Barents Sea (Russia), being most abundant along the eastern coast of North America.

 Description

 These sea cucumbers reach around 20 cm in length and have ten branched oral tentacles ranging in colour from orange to black.
 This species has a football shape with a leathery skin ranging in colour from yellowish white to dark brownish-black and is covered with five rows of retractile tube feet.
 The young are about 1 mm to 6 mm long and are translucent orange and pink.
 Three of these bands of tube feet are found on bottom whereas the top rows are often reduced.
 Adults of C. frondosa have a reduced numbers of spicules (skeletal structures) shaped like rounded plates with many holes.
 The sexes can be identified by the conspicuous tube-shaped (female) or heart-shaped (male) gonopore located under the crown of oral tentacles.